Thursday, October 01, 2009

 Not me, man, but I stood once, in '87 and even again in '98.
 Far-out!

 I never really lost my love of this movie, just pretended otherwise to look cool.

-And I'm ashamed.
+And I'm ashamed, both ways.

-Hallowed be thy name Frankie, but you ain't cuttin' off no more cute girls' long straight blond hair, not on my beat.
+But hallowed be the name of Saint Francis, as long as he ain't cuttin' off no more cute girls' long straight blond hair no more, not on my beat.
 And I do mean that metaphorically as well as literally.
-It's time to let compassion fuel our opiated veins and to open them up to our scuzzy neighbor!
+It's time to let compassion fuel our opiated veins and to open them up to our scuzzy neighbor's balloon.
 We are the church and the church is under a rock.
 Somewhere.
 Jesus said the church can be found under any rock.

 Ladies and gentlemen, tonight we will seek that rock.
 Who among you would take off their clothes and follow me into the sun like Francis did?
 The church, like the song, is you.
 Love thy neighbor as thyself, just don't let him corner you in the vestibule.

 There's wolves about, and they don't like singing.

 This comment has been removed by a blog administrator.ReplyDelete